 Our board of directors and its committees oversee corporate risk management, and each board committee has specific risk oversight responsibilities.
-The Compensation Committee reviews executive compensation to prevent excessive risk-taking; the HES&CR Committee oversees operational risks, including those related to climate change and HES&S; the Governance and Nominating Committee reviews governance policies and procedures to confirm legal compliance; and the Audit and Finance Committee reviews risks associated with financial, accounting, cybersecurity and compliance matters and reviews our Enterprise Risk Management (ERM) process.
+The Compensation Committee reviews executive compensation to prevent excessive risk-taking; the Health, Environmental, Safety and Corporate Responsibility (HES&CR) Committee oversees operational risks, including those related to climate change and HES&S; the Governance and Nominating Committee reviews governance policies and procedures to confirm legal compliance; and the Audit and Finance Committee reviews risks associated with financial, accounting, cyber security and compliance matters and reviews our Enterprise Risk Management (ERM) process.

 Marathon Oil executive and senior management are responsible for day-to-day risk management at the enterprise level through the ERM process.
-Our risk management structure and specific roles are described in more detail in the following graphic.
+Our risk management structure and specific roles are described in more detail below.